-French firm Moustache make a big range of electric bikes from the everyday to the esoteric.
-The Lundi is probably the most recognisable of their designs, using a custom low-step-through frame to their own design.
+French firm Moustache makes a big range of electric bikes from the everyday to the esoteric.
+The Samedi is probably the most recognisable of their designs, using a custom low-step-through frame.
 It’s one of the nicest e-bikes we’ve ridden.
 The styling is unique and interesting, and that’s backed up by a good ride and quality components.
 You’re paying a premium price, but you’re definitely getting a premium product here.

 Many employers offer Cycle to Work programmes that allow you to get a bike tax-free, saving you a lot of money.

 Your employer needs to sign up to a Cycle to Work provider, like Cyclescheme.
 You join the scheme, choose a bike, do a little bit of online admin and collect the bike from the shop.
 You then hire the bike with payments taken from your gross monthly salary.
 At the end of the hire period, you are usually given the opportunity to buy the bike for its market value.

 Essentially, this is a cheap way of getting a bike for riding to and from work, and you are free to use it at any other time too.